dirkkelly/dirkkelly/content/philosophy/christmas-for-communists.md

 featured: true

 ---
-The Left's War on Christmas does a great job of helping Marxists understand the value of the story of Santa.
+Zero Book's "The Left's War on Christmas" does a great job of helping Marxists understand the value of the story of Santa.
 If we are to succeed in helping others imagine a different world and subsequently helping to create that as a reality, we must allow them to dream of alternatives to capitalism.

 Maybe a dude giving out presents to everyone in the world isn't the worst thing to encourage.

 {{< youtube P26iV7Y1jpY >}}

-Was Jesus a Communist, well that political thought (as well as capitalism) didn't exist 2000 odd years ago, however we can relate his words to the two systems.
-Of course he spoke of a community which helped all, this was bastardized by Constantine who merged Christianity with the state to turn it into another force for class warfare.
+NonCompete's "Was Jesus a Communist" explains that the political thought of communism as well as capitalism didn't exist 2000 odd years ago, however that we we can relate his words to the two systems.

+Jesus spoke of a community which helped all, this was bastardized by Constantine who merged Christianity with the state to turn it into another force for class warfare.

 {{< youtube HUzCglAAorw >}}